pingappduniya-oss/Ping-App-Complete-Use-Case-Flows-Technical-Deep-Dive-/CompleteUseCaseFlows.md

 ## 🛡️ 4.
 Administration & Moderation

-### 4.1 User Reports User B
+### 4.1 User Reports User B (Review & Action)
 **Simple explanation:** If a user is bothersome, you can report them.
-Your app sends a report to the admins.
-You can also choose to attach a few recent messages so the admins can see what happened.
+Your app sends a report to the system.
+An administrator then reviews the report and the attached evidence.
+If the user is found to be breaking rules, the admin takes action (like a warning or a ban) and you are notified.

 ```mermaid
 sequenceDiagram